cncf/tag-env-sustainability/CODE-OF-CONDUCT.md

 voting, opinion, acceptance, emotion, etc.

-Example of reasonable image and video:  Posting a picture of a community meetup* or posting a recording to a presentation on cloud native security.
+Example of reasonable image and video:  Posting a picture of a community meetup* or posting a recording to a presentation on cloud native environmental sustainability.

 *Note: Many events within the community may include content which is only acceptable depending on the context it is used in.
 An example of this is